n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 `CONSONANT_HEAD`.

-The `CONSONANT_SUBJOINED` subclass is used for consonants immediately following the head (or base) consonant of a syllable and before the vowel sound.
+The `CONSONANT_SUBJOINED` subclass is used for consonants immediately following the base consonant of a syllable and before the vowel sound.
 Unlike most Indic scripts, Tibetan explicitly encodes the subjoined forms of each consonant in a separate codepoint.
-Therefore, the shaping engine is not responsible for identifying the head (or base) and below-base consonants (or other special forms) and fonts are not responsible for implementing substitution features to substitute subjoined forms in context.
+Therefore, the shaping engine is not responsible for identifying the base and below-base consonants (or other special forms) and fonts are not responsible for implementing substitution features to substitute subjoined forms in context.